 Entering the inners of technology

 What are we really talking about when it gets to technologies?
 Technology itself has a dual nature.
 It can both provide tools for a positive contribution as well as the opposite, according to its use.
-However, the digital phenomenon presumes and orders the space we live in, it routinize our habitat when we need to recognize creativity, to exit the loop by inventing new possibilities, new languages to understand the city.
+However, the digital phenomenon presumes and orders the space we live in, it routinises our habitat when we need to recognise creativity, to exit the loop by inventing new possibilities, new languages to understand the city.
 Constantly we are guided by the technical capabilities rather than following the real questions that shape our life.
-In fact, digitization as a variable can be completely derivative: a glorified version of the ancient myth of progress.
+In fact, digitisation as a variable can be completely derivative: a glorified version of the ancient myth of progress.
 Nevertheless, it can be transformative and constitutive as well, producing new opportunities, new ways to do the familiar.
 We need to consider the technological evolution like an activism movement able to change deeply and concretely our landscape.
 With the power that we have nowadays, a video uploaded to amnesty international by the mother of a child tortured in Mexico becomes instantly a worldwide case, an environmental issue, a threat to humanity.
 The understanding of being part of a larger network is probably the most powerful goal that we can achieve with the complex apps environment surrounding us.

 What is urbanization and who are the actors in play?